Role of chlorine dioxide in combating the microbes

-Role of chlorine dioxide in combating the microbes Chlorine dioxide has been used as a disinfectant since its discovery way back in 1814.
+Chlorine dioxide’s role in combating microbes: first used as a disinfectant since its discovery in 1814.
+Role of chlorine dioxide in combating the microbes.
 It is a yellow-green colored disinfectant gas with unique features to combat the microbes.

 The oxidant property of chlorine dioxide makes it destructive for many microbes, including bacteria and fungi.
 It oxidizes the microbes during a chemical reaction, removing an electron out of them.